 The options were initially issued in three equal tranches of 3,750,000 options per tranche.
+250,000 options lapsed upon the resignation of former director Mr Liang Zhong.

 Tranche 1 had a vesting/exercise date of 20 December 2009 and an expiry date of 20 December 2012.
 No shares have been issued from the exercise of these options.